DogeTheBeast/College_notes/PHY 157/Heat.md

 # Latent Heat

 Latent heat is the amount of energy required to change the phase of a material of unit mass.
 There are 2 types of latent heat
-- Latent heat of fusion which is the change in phase between solid and liquid
+- Latent heat of fusion which is the change in phase between solid and liquid.
+- Latent